littleosbook/littleosbook/paging.md

 This section will describe how paging affects the OS kernel.
-We encourage you to run your OS using identity paging before trying to implement a more advanced paging setup, since it can be hard to debug a malfunctioning page table that is set up via assembly.
+We encourage you to run your OS using identity paging before trying to implement a more advanced paging setup, since it can be hard to debug a malfunctioning page table that is set up via assembly code.

 ### Reasons to Not Identity Map the Kernel